December 3 - 5, 2025

 Jacob Keeperman, MD, FACEP, FAEMS, FCCM

-Medical Director, Global Medical Response and Medical Director, Physician Implementation and Transformation Team
+Medical Director, Physician Implementation and Transformation Lead

 Keeperman